Technology-for-the-Poorest-Billion/2024-OVSI/proposal/management.md

 - Week 1: Understanding the problem and identifying potential solutions.
 - Week 2: Initial testing of most promosing ideas.
 - Week 3: Tangible soluition to usage monitoring with testing and modifications.
-- Week 4: Data storage and transfering in the developing world (theoretical).
+- Week 4: Attachement to the concentrator and degredation monitoring.

 ## The assessment of the risks and safety